brupps/project_3/README.md

 - **polylineMap.html**
 ![a screenshot of the polyline map visualization](https://github.com/brupps/project_3/blob/main/images/polylineMapImage.PNG)

+### Resources folder

+Contains all the CSV (cleaned and uncleaned) files that were later converted into json and geojson files (located in the static folder)

+- AllStates2000-2023EF3-5 is the fully cleaned file; we combined and cleaned (deleted unnecessary columns and missing data) the other three CSVs into this one in order to include all the necessary dates

 ### Other Files
 - Cyclonic Cartography.pptx
 	- The powerpoint presentation we as a team presented during class; includes the process we went through to complete the objectives provided